numberoverzero/numberoverzero.github.io/_posts/2013-10-04-binary-serialization-mixin-part-4.markdown

 ---
 layout: post
-title:  "Binary Serialization Mixin: More Metacalsses (Part 4)"
+title:  "Binary Serialization Mixin: More Metaclasses (Part 4)"
 ---

 ### *From the Archives*